 Creating Your Own Unblocker Script

 The number of sites unblocked is currently quite limited, but advanced users can add more.
-Just click the “I’m Smart” link in the Hola settings, and check out this GitHub page for instructions.
+Just click the “I’m Smart” link in the Hola settings, and check out this GitHub page [No Longer Available] for instructions.
 Be warned: this is mainly ideal for advanced users.
 Don’t be too nervous, however: it’s not as bad as it sounds.
 I’m a hockey nerd, and I was able to quickly make a script for bypassing NHL Gamecenter blackouts based on code I found on GitHub: